 Contact for all media enquiries: Lisa Mighton

-LOVE OF FILM SPURS REEL CAUSES’ MOHAMED IHAB
+LOVE OF FILM SPURS REEL CAUSES’ MOHAMED EHAB

-Ihab is the founder of Reel Causes, a nonprofit society that hosts monthly screenings, usually at the Vancity Theatre, with all proceeds going to organizations engaged in good works.
+Ehab is the founder of Reel Causes, a nonprofit society that hosts monthly screenings, at the Djavad Mowafaghian Cinema, with net proceeds going to organizations engaged in good works.
 “We’re a secular, nonpartisan group,” he says.
 “In other words, we stay away from politics and religious themes.
 So it’s mainly health-care issues, social issues, food security, and the environment.”

 A couple of months later, he used Meetup.com to start a group of people who love foreign and independent films.
 The first event attracted 10 people to his living room, where they were treated to Egyptian food.